JViggiani/JViggiani/README.md

 - 👋 Hi, I’m @JViggiani
 - 👀 I’m interested in continuous learning.
-I love applying new technologies to a wide array of challenges, be they in semiconductors, commercial products or otherwise.
+I love applying new technologies to a wide array of challenges, be they in semiconductors, creative spaces or green energy
-- 🌱 I’m currently learning React and Django!
+- 🌱 I’m putting together a project called Dicemind
 - 📫 How to reach me: Drop me a message on LinkedIn! https://www.linkedin.com/in/joshua-viggiani/